Heliumnm/heliumnm.github.io/_pages/about.md

 My primary research interests are in *Computational Social Science and Social NLP*.
 My work is inherently interdisciplinary, and I have had the privilege of collaborating with talented peers and mentors from diverse fields including **communication, linguistics, computer science, and clinical research**.
 I leverage these cross-disciplinary insights to tackle complex questions surrounding social phenomena and human behavior.

-`` After graduating, I have continued my work as a **Research Assistant** in Prof. Jiahong Yuan's lab at USTC.
-I am now actively seeking PhD opportunities for Fall 2026 in Computational Social Science and Social NLP. ``

 Currently, I am continuing my research with Prof. Jiahong Yuan at USTC while actively seeking PhD opportunities for Fall 2026 in Computational Social Science and Social NLP.

 Research Interests